westb2/Condon_Lab_Docs/docs/index.md

 # Condon Research Group Docs
 This is a repository for holding all things documentation that might be helpful.
-It has been created using [mkdocs] (https://www.mkdocs.org).
+It has been created using [mkdocs](https://www.mkdocs.org).

 ## Contributing
 To contribute first you need to clone this repo